testflows/TestFlows-WebSite/source/index.md

 # <br>
 # **Testing Documentation**
-## automate your documentation with ease
+## you can easily automate your documentation
-## and keep it always up to date
+## and keep it up to date

 ## <br>
 ---